 He says trying to avoid the question, “They’ve read the books.”
 Dante doesn’t like to explain himself.
 No matter the action, right or wrong.
 God forbid he provides in-depth details.

 Glaring at the stubborn vampyre, I bite out.
 “Yes.
 However, they don’t know what you were up to before Velicious Part One.”

 He puts more cake in his mouth and says calmly.
 “But you know,”

-After Dante swallows, he considers my words while cutting into more than half of his slice.
+After Dante swallows, he considers while cutting into more than half of his slice.
 “After my brother fell for the allurement of promises from Amaya,” Amaya is his grandmother, pronounced AH-MAY-AH.
 “One of the requirements of belonging to the council is either school, which would be university or work.”
 His blue eyes finally look back up and find my gaze.
-“Can you imagine me going to university, and sitting in a classroom setting with a backpack and tablet, taking notes.”
+“Can you imagine me going to university, and sitting in a classroom setting with a backpack, tablet and taking notes.”

 Dante frowns, “We wouldn’t be sitting here, in a peaceful manner eating cake, if you had put me in yet another young adult vampyre novel.”
-That was a threat if I had made him different than who he was now, and I giggled.
+That was a threat and I giggled.
 “You wouldn’t have known any difference.
 What if I gave you the personality of a brooding Vampyre, pinning over a barely legal human?
 Wanting to end your existence?
 Have you constantly whining and complaining,”

-“We are not going to discuss the many ways you could have ravaged my character,” Still frowning, Dante sighs and finishes off his slice of cake.
+“We are not going to discuss the many ways you could have ruined my character,” Still frowning, Dante sighs and finishes off his slice of cake.